jordymeow/ai-engine/readme.txt

 AI Engine turns your WordPress site into an intelligent MCP server.
 AI agents like ChatGPT, Claude, Claude Code, and OpenClaw can connect directly, browse content, edit posts, manage media, and handle complex tasks through natural conversation.

+**Direct and private.** AI apps connect straight to your site.
+There is no relay service in between, your credentials never leave WordPress, and the MCP server is free, with no monthly fee and no usage cap.

 **What AI Agents Can Do:**

 * Create and edit posts